Dave Ramsey Calls Out Financial Abuse and Tells Wife to Give Husband 24 Hours or File for Divorce

 The Financial Reality Behind the Confusion

-Financial abuse follows a recognizable pattern: one partner controls all account access, dismisses the other as incapable of understanding, and constructs enough complexity that the excluded partner stops asking questions.
-The complexity itself becomes the control mechanism.
+Financial abuse follows a recognizable pattern: one partner controls all account access, dismisses the other as incapable of understanding, and constructs enough complexity that the excluded partner eventually stops asking questions.
+The complexity itself becomes the mechanism of control.
+According to the National Network to End Domestic Violence, financial control is present in 99% of domestic violence cases, making it one of the most pervasive and least visible forms of abuse.

 The more immediate problem is liquidity.
-According to the National Network to End Domestic Violence, financial control appears in 99% of domestic violence cases, and this caller’s situation illustrates exactly why: a household with over $4 million in assets where one spouse operates on a perpetually maxed-out credit card is structurally designed to keep that spouse financially dependent.
-Average credit card APRs stood at roughly 21% in early 2026, according to Federal Reserve data, meaning every month the excluded spouse carries a balance, the controlling structure imposes a direct financial cost.
-Living on revolving credit while sitting on millions in illiquid business assets means the excluded spouse absorbs real, compounding debt while having no access to the underlying wealth.
+A household with over $4 million in assets where one spouse operates on a perpetually maxed-out credit card is structurally designed to maintain financial dependence.
+Credit card balances in 2026 accrue interest at average rates around 22%, and cardholders with weaker credit profiles often face rates well above that.
+Living on revolving credit while sitting atop millions in illiquid business assets means the excluded spouse absorbs real and ongoing financial cost while having no access to the underlying wealth.

 Who This Advice Fits

-The caller has been asking for access for what appears to be years.
+The caller had been asking for access for what appears to be years.
 “He seemed willing,” she said, “but my name’s still not on anything, none of the properties, none of the accounts.”
 Willingness without action, repeated over time, is refusal.
 The ultimatum converts a pattern of delay into a binary choice with a hard deadline.

 For a spouse in a genuinely collaborative marriage where complexity is real and both partners are working through it together, a 24-hour demand would be disproportionate.
 That is not this situation.
 The tell is the dismissal: “the financial situation is so complex that I just wouldn’t understand it.”
 A partner who respects you explains complexity.
 A partner who controls you uses it as a shield.